themains/password/README.md

 ### Data

 We created the master password database by merging data from the following [leaked password databases](https://github.com/danielmiessler/SecLists/tree/master/Passwords/Leaked-Databases).
-(Note: We are aware that bible is merely a collection of all the words in bible---or so it seems---and have chosen to keep it as a dictionary.)
+(Note: We are aware that the bible is merely a collection of all the words in the bible---or so it seems---and have chosen to keep it as a dictionary.)
 You can find more details in this [notebook](notebooks/01_data.ipynb).

 ```
 passwords_db/000webhost.txt      passwords_db/izmy.txt